mertnuhoglu/study/logbook/video_simplicity_matters_by_rich_hickey_20191029.md

 But not: one instance, operation

-It is about lack of interleaving (objective), not cardinaLity
+It is about lack of interleaving (objective), not cardinality

 ## Easy: near, at hand